GibzB/CloudChallenge/README.md

 - Created and configured the Cluster object on SmartConsole
 - Created an access policy and publish/install it on the Cluster
 - Created hosts in two different departments/locations and test the connectivity between them.

+## Using Elastic Stack to Monitor Google Cloud
+The Elastic Stack, also known as the ELK Stack, is a collection of open-source tools that are used for data analysis and visualization.
+It includes Elasticsearch, Logstash, and Kibana.
+Elasticsearch is a search engine and data analysis tool, Logstash is used for data collection, and Kibana is a visualization tool.
+Together, these tools allow for the efficient collection, analysis, and visualization of large amounts of data in real-time.
+They can be used for a variety of applications such as log analysis, security analytics, and business intelligence.

+Throughout the lab, I learnt how to use different Beats modules to collect data from different services on Google Cloud, such as Google Compute Engine, Google Kubernetes Engine, and Google Cloud Storage.
+You will also learn how to use Logstash, which is a data processing pipeline, to transform and enrich the data collected by Beats before it is indexed in Elasticsearch.
+I learnt how to use Kibana, which is a web-based data visualization and exploration tool, to gain insights from the data collected by Beats.
+With Kibana, you will be able to create visualizations and dashboards that will help you understand the performance of your services on Google Cloud.
+I developed a solid understanding of how to use the Elastic Stack to monitor services on Google Cloud and gain insights into their performance.

+#### Lessons learnt

+- Created an Elasticsearch deployment using Elastic Cloud
+- Used Beats to collect and monitor data from Google Cloud services
+- Used Kibana to visualize and explore the data collected by Beats
+- Used Logstash to transform and enrich the data collected by Beats
+- Gained insights into the performance of your services on Google Cloud using the Elastic Stack.